-- Desktop: Marketing Miner will pull data from Google tool Pagespeed Insights using the desktop version of their crawler.
-All data in the report will be related to the desktop output and what is more, it won’t test if the page is mobile-friendly.
+- Desktop: Using the desktop version of its crawler, Marketing Miner will pull data from Google’s Pagespeed Insights tool.
+All data in the report will refer to desktop output, and moreover, it won’t test if the page is mobile-friendly.

-- Mobile: In comparison to the abovementioned procedure will Google tool Pagespeed Insights use the mobile version of the crawler.
-It will also test whether the entered pages are optimised to display on mobile devices.
+- Mobile: Unlike the above test, Google’s Pagespeed Insights uses the mobile version of the crawler.
+Marketing Miner will also test if the analyzed pages are optimized for mobile devices.

 - PageSpeed Score: PageSpeed Score according to PageSpeed Insights.

 - Insights passed: Number of fulfilled recommendations according to Google Pagespeed Insights.